Best of the Letters From 2017

 I’m impressed at the sheer volume of information that you are offering in assisting those who “are trapped” in error!

 I have a daughter that has recently become extremely religious, belligerent and condemning towards us her parents.
 Interestingly, she was quite careful in keeping secret, the name of the church she is attending, as well as whose teaching the church leaders were adhering to.
 After her moving back into our city, we learned that she very specifically sought out a church that adhered to John Macarthur’s “Lordship salvation” teachings.
 I have done quite a bit of online searching on Lordship Salvation and have learned that they seem to employ mind control tactics very similar to those that you are writing about.

 Do you have any information or comments that might help me to better understand our daughter as well as your views on the scriptural validity or heresy of John Macarthur’s teachings. –[name withheld]

 Reply: His church has been described as being very much like a cult with the leaders controlling everything and everyone.
-Read: John Macarthur’s Position on the Lordship of Christ and for an in depth study found on the same site see: A Biblical Analysis of Lordship Salvation.
+Read: John Macarthur’s Position on the Lordship of Christ.
+Also, see: John Macarthur’s Ecumenical Roots (an in-depth article which covers freemasonry).
+John Macarthur’s theology is Calvinist.
+A very good article is: My Journey into Calvinism (PDF).

 HWA Was a Liar: